-The strike indicator dropped quietly below the water’s surface, I gently lifted with the tip of my fly rod to set the hook, and the line went taught.
-Suddenly, a dark shadow bolted across the river channel toward deeper water, line spilled from my reel as the drag gears let out a whine.
-The fish shot downstream, using the current and powerful tail to strain my light tackle.
-Ed our guide pulled hard against the oar handles of the Mackenzie boat I shared with my father, we entered fast water, moving downstream with the fish still on the line.
+The strike indicator dropped quietly below the water’s surface; I gently lifted the tip of my fly rod to set the hook, and the line went taught.
+Suddenly, a dark shadow bolted across the river channel toward deeper water.
+Line spilled from my reel as the drag gears let out a whine.
+The fish shot downstream, using the current and a powerful tail to strain my light tackle.
+Ed, our guide, pulled hard against the oar handles of the Mackenzie boat I shared with my father; we entered fast water, moving downstream with the fish still on the line.
 “Trout Re-location Project,” Ed quipped loudly over the roar of a short section of rapids while looking for quiet water to fight the fish.
 Ed eased us into an eddy, and the boat gently drifted upstream; the fish was still on.

 My father and I had hired Ed, a seasoned fishing guide, to float us down the South Fork of the Snake River in Idaho for catch-and-release fly fishing.
 It was late summer, the air was crisp, and the colors had not yet changed.
 The “Snake” begins as a trickle in Yellowstone National Park, flows past the Tetons, and across Idaho on a 1000-mile journey to the Columbia River.
 The 10-mile section we were fishing that day was about 100 yards wide, several feet deep, and continually dividing into smaller channels, pools, and rapids.
 This run was famous for its abundant natural Yellowstone cutthroat trout, our main objective for the day.